 Doctors often say to patients, “If you see something, say something,” when it comes to detecting cancer.
 That’s exactly what Matthew Knowles, father to R&B star Beyoncé Knowles-Carter, did when he noticed dots of blood on his T-shirts and bed sheets.
-His symptoms eventually led to a breast cancer diagnosis this fall.
+His symptoms eventually led to a breast cancer diagnosis.

 Although breast cancer in men is rare — less than 1% of all breast cancer cases develop in men — it appears to be rising.
 One report suggests that breast cancer in men has increased 26% in the past 25 years.